HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

-To address this challenge, we introduce the local region routing mechanism as the second stage in our hierarchical modular architecture.
-This mechanism adaptively segments the global expert feature maps into spatial {\emph{routing units}} (RUs) and routes each RU independently to an appropriate local expert module.
-In this process, a dynamic partitioning strategy is used that adaptively determines the number of regions per image according to scene complexity, enabling an optimized balance between regional specificity and feature representation.
+Aerial images often contain multiple spatial regions with distinct semantic and structural characteristics, such as urban areas, vegetation, and water bodies.
+Domain experts alone cannot fully capture such intra-image variability, as they operate at the image level and do not explicitly model fine-grained spatial structure within individual scenes.
+To address this limitation, we introduce a scene expert routing mechanism as the second stage of HMR-Net.
+This module partitions the domain expert feature maps into spatial {\emph{routing units}} (RUs) and routes each RU to an appropriate scene expert.
+The number of regions is determined according to scene complexity, enabling a balance between regional specialization and feature representation.

 \textbf{Terminology.} We refer to the spatial partitions as RUs to distinguish them from \emph{object proposals (RoIs)} produced by the detector.
-Unless stated otherwise, “region” below means RU.
+Unless otherwise stated, "region" refers to an RU.